solana-labs/solana/docs/src/validator/get-started/setup-a-validator.md

 solana airdrop 1
 ```

-The above command does not work on mainnet, so you will have to acquire some SOL and transfer it into this keypair's account if you are setting up a mainnet validator.
+> **NOTE** The `airdrop` sub command does not work on mainnet, so you will have to acquire SOL and transfer it into this keypair's account if you are setting up a mainnet validator.

-Now, use the Solana network to create a vote account.
+Now, use the Solana cluster to create a vote account.

 As a reminder, all commands mentioned so far **should be done on your trusted computer** and **NOT** on a server where you intend to run your validator.
-It is especially important that the following command is done on a _trusted computer_:
+It is especially important that the following command is done on a **trusted computer**:

 ```
 solana create-vote-account -ut \
-    -k ./validator-keypair.json \
+    --fee-payer ./validator-keypair.json \
     ./vote-account-keypair.json \
     ./validator-keypair.json \
     ./authorized-withdrawer-keypair.json
 ```

-> Note `-ut` tells the cli command that we would like to use the testnet cluster.  `-k`is specifying the keypair for fee paying.
+> Note `-ut` tells the cli command that we would like to use the testnet cluster.  `--fee-payer` specifies the keypair that will be used to pay the transaction fees.
 Both flags are not necessary if you configured the solana cli properly above but they are useful to ensure you're using the intended cluster and keypair.

 ## Save the Withdrawer Keypair Securely

-If you chose to create the `authorized-withdrawer-keypair.json` locally (not using a hardware wallet), make sure your `authorized-withdrawer-keypair.json` is stored in a safe place, then delete it from your local machine.
+Make sure your `authorized-withdrawer-keypair.json` is stored in a safe place.
+If you have chosen to create a keypair on disk, you should first backup the keypair and then delete it from your local machine.

 **IMPORTANT**: If you lose your withdrawer key pair, you will lose control of your vote account.
 You will not be able to withdraw tokens from the vote account or update the withdrawer.
 Make sure to store the `authorized-withdrawer-keypair.json` securely before you move on.